How To Clean Brass – A Guide

 How to clean your old brass

-Brass is a very popular metal, found in a many a British home.
-It’s used for a number of things including cookware, musical instruments, ornaments and even jewellery.
+Brass is a very popular metal, found in many British homes.
+It’s used for a number of things including cookware, musical instruments, ornaments, and even jewellery.
 You may also find, especially if your house is of a certain age, that some of your fixtures and fittings are made of brass, such as doorknobs and knockers for example.

 Brass is a metal alloy made from a combination of zinc and copper.
 It has a classic, bright, yellow-gold appearance, which can be very shiny and reflective when new or freshly polished.
 However, like all metals, it can tarnish with age and use.